Reflective programming: Implementation

 Compiled languages rely on their runtime system to provide information about the source code.
 A compiled Objective-C executable, for example, records the names of all methods in a block of the executable, providing a table to correspond these with the underlying methods (or selectors for these methods) compiled into the program.
 In a compiled language that supports runtime creation of functions, such as Common Lisp, the runtime environment must include a compiler or an interpreter.

 Reflection can be implemented for languages without built-in reflection by using a program transformation system to define automated source-code changes.

 Security considerations

 Reflection may allow a user to create unexpected control flow paths through an application, potentially bypassing security measures.
 This may be exploited by attackers.
 Historical vulnerabilities in Java caused by unsafe reflection allowed code retrieved from potentially untrusted remote machines to break out of the Java sandbox security mechanism.
 A large scale study of 120 Java vulnerabilities in 2013 concluded that unsafe reflection is the most common vulnerability in Java, though not the most exploited.

 Examples

 The following code snippets create an instance foo of class Foo and invoke its method PrintHello.
 For each programming language, normal and reflection-based call sequences are shown.

+Common Lisp

+The following is an example in Common Lisp using the Common Lisp Object System: